 You have two choices.
 You can forget everything you've seen here and go back to Earth...
 Or you can come with us and learn the truth.

-Crossbone Gundam Skull Heart: Released in 2003, ten years after the original, the series consists primarily of short vignettes detailing the adventures of the Crossbone Vanguard three years after the original manga, with a few trips into the past to see Badass Grandpa Umon when he was a rookie in the One-Year War, and to explain how narrator Twink met the crew.
+Mobile Suit Cross Bone Gundam: Skullheart.
+Released in 2003, ten years after the original, this series consists primarily of short vignettes detailing the adventures of the Crossbone Vanguard three years after the original manga, with a few trips into the past to see Badass Grandpa Umon when he was a rookie in the One-Year War, and to explain how narrator Twink met the crew.

-Crossbone Gundam: The Steel Seven: Released in 2006, Steel Seven introduces Bernadette's step-mother Europa, who flees to Earth to warn the Vanguard that the Jupiter Empire is building "Zeus' Wrath", a giant colony laser in order to destroy Earth.
+Mobile Suit Cross Bone Gundam: Steel 7.
+Released in 2006, Steel 7 is a direct sequel to Cross Bone taking place three years later.
+Bernadette's step-mother Europa flees to Earth to warn the Vanguard that the Jupiter Empire is building "Zeus's Wrath", a giant colony laser, in a second attempt to destroy Earth.
 Tobia must race against time and agents of the Empire to recover a means with which to get to Jupiter, and to recruit the best pilots he can muster for what seems to be a suicide mission.
-This manga ties even more heavily into V Gundam than the original, serving to explain where the V2 Gundam's "Wings of Light" came from.
+This manga ties even more heavily into Victory Gundam than the original Cross Bone, serving to explain where the V2 Gundam's "Wings of Light" came from.

-Crossbone Gundam: Ghost.
-The newest chapter in the story, which started serializing in the fall of 2011.
-It's set in UC 0153 (the same timeframe as Victory Gundam) and focuses on a young Gundam enthusiast named Font Baud, who accidentally stumbles on Zanscare's plans for the Angel Halo while on the Internet.
-As Zanscare hunts him down, he is rescued by the forces of Serpiente Tacon, a Jovian special forces group lead by Curtis Rothko (aka Tobia Arronax) and his daughter Belle.
+Mobile Suit Cross Bone Gundam: Ghost.
+Released in 2011 and currently ongoing, Ghost is another sequel set seventeen years after Steel 7, which is around the same timeframe as Victory Gundam (U.C.
+0153).
+Our new protagonist is a young Gundam enthusiast named Font Baud, who accidentally stumbles on Zanscare's plans for the Angel Halo while on the Internet.
+As Zanscare hunts him down, he is rescued by the forces of Serpiente Tacon (who later take the name Crossbone Vanguard once again), a Jovian special forces group lead by Curtis Rothko (aka Tobia Arronax) and a girl named Belle.
 They are trying to retrieve "Angel's Call", an artifact which could make the Angel Halo far more horrific a weapon than anyone ever imagined...

 Later, the Skull Heart and X1 Full Cloth.
 Even later the entirety of the Steel Seven, with the possible execption of the Angel Diona, whose only purpose is to operate the Ikaros flight wing and carry spare munitions for the others.

-Ghost introduces the Crossbone X0 Ghost, which was cobbled together out of the wreckage of the X1 Full Cloth, as well as the ThouCus ("Thousand Custom"), a Jovian mobile suit said to be able to take on 1,000 enemies at once.
+Ghost introduces the Crossbone X0 Ghost, which was cobbled together out of the wreckage of the X1 Full Cloth, as well as the ThouCus ("Thousand Custom"), a Jovian squadron of 7 unique units, each of which is said to be able to take on 1,000 enemies at once.

 Action Girl: Minor Vanguard pilot Yona, who is subpar when at the controls of a Mobile Suit, but kicks serious ass in hand-to-hand combat.